 Books from your American Cancer Society

 The following books are available from the American Cancer Society.
-Call us to ask about costs or to place your order.
+Call us at 1-800-227-2345 or visit our bookstore online at www.cancer.org/bookstore to find out about costs or to place an order.
 The books for children are intended to be read to and discussed with the younger children in the age range.

 Cancer in the Family: Helping Children Cope with a Parent’s Illness (for adults)

 When the Focus Is on Care: Palliative Care and Cancer (for adults)